GBrenner1/InfoMgmtFurnitureRentalSystem/README.md

 * Reports sometimes have inproper tabbing

 TO RUN THE PROGRAM:
+* Connect to VPN if not on UWG computer
+* Load into Visual Studio
 * Load in Nuget package for MySQLData
-* Load into Visual Studio and run
+* Run Application